Sure Dividend

 Final Thoughts

-We believe the REIT’s high yield to be safe for the near future, but this is hardly a low-risk situation given the company’s business model and interest-rate sensitivity.
+We believe the REIT’s high yield to be safe for the foreseeable future, but this is hardly a low-risk situation given the company’s business model and interest-rate sensitivity.

 While AGNC should continue to pay a dividend yield many times higher than the S&P 500 Index average, it is not an attractive option for risk-averse income investors.